 How To Make Money In Belize

-There are plenty of options for generating small and large incomes in Belize… some are inexpensive and easy to set up… some require work permits and overheads… some target the local market and others have you exporting your goods or services to other countries…
+In Belize, there are plenty of options for generating small and large incomes… some are inexpensive and easy to set up… some require work permits and overheads… some target the local market and others have you exporting your goods or services to other countries…

 Getting advice from a local consultant will save you time and frustration no matter what your money-making goal.
 Some general rules of thumb apply, though…